 - 1/4 part maraschino liqueur

 To pour this cocktail, begin with 1 1/2 ounces tequila.
-The pour 3/4 ounces of each juice, 1/2 ounce nectar and 1/4 ounce maraschino.
+Then pour 3/4 ounces of each juice, 1/2 ounce nectar, and 1/4 ounce maraschino.
+Most "parts" recipes are really this simple.

 The recipe reads:

-The result of this will be a 4-5 ounce cocktail after shaking, the perfect size for a modern cocktail glass.
+The result will be a 4 to 5 ounce cocktail after shaking, the perfect size for a modern cocktail glass.

 The recipe reads: